nap2000/docs/online-case-management.rst

 Alerts
 ------

+Each alert has:

+*  A name
-Alerts have a name and an interval after the case is created when the alert will be raised.
+*  An interval after the case is created when the alert will be raised
+*  A filter (Optional from release 23.09).
+If specified this restricts the records that will generate the alert

 .. figure::  _images/case2.jpg
    :align:   center